Everything you NEED to know about Retinol- Interview with Jan Marini

-Jan has many products that contain retinol here are a few of my favorites:
+Jan has many products that contain retinol here are a few of my favourites:

-Age Intervention Retinol Plus MD (sold at doctor’s offices) – This has a higher percentage of retinol but all the other ingredients are the same as in the Age Intervention Retinol Plus.
-This is the retinol Jan tested where majority of the participants had zero side effects!
+Age Intervention Retinol Plus MD (sold at doctor’s offices) – This has a higher percentage of retinol but all the other ingredients are the same as in the Age Intervention Retinol Plus. retinol tested in jan where the majority of the participants zero side effects!

-Marini Luminate Face Lotion– This is amazing for pigmentation and works on melasma!
-Luminate can lighten the appearance of your pigmentation in as little as one week by addressing a number of factors that determine how pigment is “thrown off” into the skin.
-Retinol is the most potent thing you can use for addressing factors that cause the appearance of discoloration over time.
-A lot of what is happening with discoloration has to do with sun exposure and damage that was programmed into your skin years ago.
+This is amazing for pigmentation and works on melasma!
+Luminate lightens the appearance of your pigmentation in as little as one week by addressing a number of factors that determine how pigment is “thrown off” into the skin.
+Retinol is the most potent thing you can use for addressing factors that cause the appearance of discolouration over time.
+A lot of what happening with discolouration has to do with sun exposure and damage that was programmed into your skin years ago.
 Here is my blog post all about it!

 Marini Luminate Face Lotion MD (sold at doctor’s offices) – this has a higher percentage of retinol but all the other ingredients are the same as Marini Luminate Face Lotion.